 “So . . .”
 He flashes a smile.
 “Wanna make out?”

 “Nope.”
-Feet up on the edge of the seat cushion, knees pulled close to her chest, Elaine holds her steaming tea with both hands, stares into the dying flames in the hearth.
+Feet up on the edge of the seat cushion, Elaine pulls her knees close to her chest.
+She holds her steaming tea with both hands, stares into the dying flames in the hearth.
 “I sure don’t.”

 “Yeah.
 Me neither.”